tawasta/website/website_sale_company_slider/README.rst

 * Slider to choose whether user is private person or company
 * Finnish business ID saved along with VAT (if country is Finland)

+Slider hides/shows automatically elements on checkout page with the following classes:
+* show-company = Show element for company customers (hide for private customers)
+* hide-company = Hide element for company customers (show for private customers)

 Installation
 ============